-In this article, we want to describe which minimum privileges are necessary for the user defined in the DocumentsCorePack Service Online Configuration.
+In this article, learn what the minimum user privilege requirements are for the DocumentsCorePack Service Online Configuration.

 DocumentsCorePack Service with Server2Server or AppAccess connection:

-AppAccess and S2S connections are based on the “act on behalf of another user” privilege management.
-The user used for the connection requires as many privileges as any user requires for the use of the product.
+AppAccess connections are based on the “act on behalf of another user” privilege management.
+The AppAccess connection requires as many privileges as any user requires for the use of the product.
 Security for “act on behalf of” is determined by matching privileges present on BOTH the impersonated user and the “act on behalf of user”.
 Privileges only present on one user are ignored by Dynamics.

 While creating the DocumentsCorePack Service this user must have at least